whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Why Are People's Standards So Low.md

 Spiritual growth can be joyful rather than stressful when you approach it without shame and guilt, as part of a group of friends that bring out the best in each other.
 So long as you're truly committed to that path of spiritual growth, mistakes are simply learning opportunities along the way.

 In my personal life, when I really embraced this attitude, my rate of growth increased.
 I started learning life lessons faster than before because I wasn't wasting time feeling shame and guilt.
-I just noticed my mistakes, learned from them, and moved on.[xxx-fixup chapter number references elsewhere (ie in transformation section of chap 16)]
+I just noticed my mistakes, learned from them, and moved on.

 Part 3 will share more detail about forming deep relationships, healthy communities and eventually healthy nations based on the stories of others who have done this.
 These shame-free and guilt-free attitudes to personal growth are foundational so that people can hold themselves and each other to high standards of behavior and grow from their mistakes.